Distillate vs Live Resin Vape Carts

 Ask yourself:

-• Do I care more about taste or strength?
+• Do I want strength or flavor?

-• Am I new or experienced?
+• Am I beginner or experienced?

 • Is budget important?